 You should be able to go back your normal diet and activities, unless your healthcare provider instructs you differently.

-Generally, there is no special care following a Holter monitor recording.
+Generally, there is no special care after a Holter monitor recording.

-Notify your healthcare provider if you develop any signs or symptoms you had prior to the recording (for example, chest pain, shortness of breath, dizziness, or fainting).
+Tell your healthcare provider if you develop any signs or symptoms you had before the recording (for example, chest pain, shortness of breath, dizziness, or fainting).

 Before you agree to the test or the procedure make sure you know: